The Journal of American Academy of Business, Cambridge

 ABSTRACT

 Directed by governmental policies and global prosperity, the information and electronic industry is a mainstream industry to which investors pay close attention and job seekers are attracted in Taiwan.
 This study discusses non-information and electronic manufacturers that have been ranked as top businesses in Taiwan, together with mainstream industry manufacturers with good business performance.
 The study examines strategies for steadily gaining profits in the international market.
 Studies suggest that that key factors leading to profitability for information and electronic manufacturers and non-information and electronic manufacturers have modified in recent years.
 The effects of R&D, marketing expenditures, and the employment of professional workers on such profitability are significant for Taiwan’s information and electronic manufacturers, but not for Taiwan’s non-information and electronic manufacturers.
 In recent years, non-information and electronic manufacturers have steadily gained profits in the international market, primarily because this group can effectively manage the costs of its value chains and develop both global logistics and resource integration.
+Progressing from its world-recognized role as “Made in Taiwan” to its role as “ Made by Taiwan”, Taiwan has long been a global player in terms of manufacturing capability.
+In 1998, the nation became the world’s third largest producer of information products.
+Having experienced the situations of the industry in that period, Shih (1996) proposed the notion of the “smiling curve” and believes that the added values for manufacturing are minimum at the bottom of that curve.

-A Study on Efficiency and Productivity of Turkish Banks In Istanbul Stock Exchange using Malmquist DEA
+A Study on Efficiency and Productivity of Turkish Banks

-Dr. Birgül Þakar, Kadir Has University, Istanbul, Turkey
+Dr. Birgul Þakar, Kadir Has University, Istanbul, Turkey

 ABSTRACT

 This paper considers the study of the Turkish commercial banking performance listed in Istanbul Stock Exchange in terms of their ability to provide maximum outputs with the given set of input consumption, i.e. Malmquist DEA analysis with output orientation have been adopted.
 Malmquist DEA analysis methods have been employed to determine the affects of variable returns on banks efficiencies and resulting Malmquist indices have been used to evaluate changes.
 The model uses five input variables as i) branch numbers, ii) personnel number per branch, iii) share in total assets, iv) share in total loans, v) share in total deposits.
 The Share figures used are for whole Turkish banking sector and not the sector shares of Istanbul Stock Exchange.
 The five output variables selected as i) net profit-losses/total assets (ROA), ii) net profit-losses/total shareholders’ equity (ROE), iii) net interest income/total assets, iv) net interest income/ total operating income, and v) non-interest income/total assets.
 Results of the Malmquist DEA analysis is discussed from different perspectives.
 An examination of bank efficiency listed in stock exchange is important for several reasons.
 Financial markets in Turkey have undergone significant change over the last decade, as a result of deregulation and globalization.
 These drivers of change were particularly strong over the second half of the 1990s, which may be characterized as a period of a series of financial reforms were introduced, whose main objectives were to boost the efficiency and productivity of banks by limiting state interventions and enhancing the role of market forces.
 Banks moved away from simply being intermediaries toward providing a range of financial services, from insurance to funds management.
 All of these factors have had a significant influence on the operations of Turkish banks.
+This paper is a study to examine the effect of scale efficiency on the productivity of eleven Turkish banks listed in Istanbul Stock Exchange looking for their performance indicators after a recent crisis in Turkish banking sector.

-Application of the VAIC Method to Measures of Corporate Performance: A Quantile Regression Approach
+Application of the VAIC Method to Measures of Corporate Performance:

 Huei-Jen Shiu, National Chengchi University